Rui Vitória: Al-Nassr

-Within a week of his departure from Benfica, Vitória was hired on an 18-month contract at Saudi Arabian club Al-Nassr FC, ranked second in the Saudi Professional League.
-His first match was a 5–0 win over second-tier Al-Ansar F.C. in the last 32 of the King Cup on 14 January 2019.
+Within a week of his departure from Benfica, Vitória was hired on an 18-month contract at Saudi Arabian club Al Nassr, ranked second in the Saudi Professional League.
+His first match was a 5–0 win over second-tier Al-Ansar in the last 32 of the King Cup on 14 January 2019.
 The club from Riyadh finished the season as champions.
 He later led Al-Nassr to reach the 2020 AFC Champions League semi-finals, where they only lost to Persepolis on penalties.

 On 27 December 2020, Vitória left the club by mutual consent.
-At the time of his departure, Al-Nassr were 15th in the table with 8 points from 10 matches.
+At the time of his departure, Al-Nassr were 15th in the table, with eight points from ten matches.

 Spartak Moscow

-On 24 May 2021, Vitória joined Russian Premier League club FC Spartak Moscow on a two-year contract.
+On 24 May 2021, Vitória joined Russian Premier League club Spartak Moscow on a two-year contract.
 Zarema Salikhova, wife of then-co-owner Leonid Fedun, resigned from the board due to her disagreement with the decision.

 Vitória's record at the club was mixed.
 He had won their Europa League group ahead of Leiceister City and Napoli, for which he gained popularity amongst the fans.
-In fact, Spartak beat Napoli both home and away around time when Napoli was first in Serie A. However, the Russian giants were 9th in the league, with a low note being a 7–1 loss to FC Zenit Saint Petersburg.
+In fact, Spartak beat Napoli both home and away around time when Napoli was first in Serie A. However, the Russian giants were ninth in the league, with a low note being a 7–1 loss to Zenit Saint Petersburg.
 Vitória's contract with Spartak was terminated by mutual agreement on 15 December 2021.

 Egypt

 On 12 July 2022, Vitória became the manager of the Egyptian national team, signing on a four-year contract.
+On 4 February 2024, he was sacked from his position following the elimination from the 2023 Africa Cup of Nations round of 16, without recording any victory during the tournament.

+Panathinaikos

+On 31 October 2024, Vitória signed a deal to become the head coach of Greek club Panathinaikos.
+He was sacked on 15 September 2025.